fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 }
 ```

 We save the notes stored in the array into the database inside of a _forEach_ loop.
-The tests don't quite seem to work however, so we have added some console logs to help us find the problem.
+The tests seem to work however, so we have added some console logs to help us find the problem.

 The console displays the following output: